xxxAIRINxxx/Fly/README.md

 ### Carthage

-To integrate Chain into your Xcode project using Carthage, specify it in your Cartfile:
+To integrate Fly into your Xcode project using Carthage, specify it in your Cartfile:

 ```ruby
 github "xxxAIRINxxx/Fly"